Read our 2017 Report Card for Barton.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Barton is shown as a purple triangle. (analysis methodology)
+Barton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Joe Barton sits on the following committees:

 Barton was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 3298: Wounded Officers Recovery Act of 2017

 - H.R.
 6164 (109th): National Institutes of Health Reform Act of 2006